AIPMA 72nd Annual General Meeting

 The 10th edition of plastics exhibition, PLASTINDIA 2018, began in Gujarat capital, Gandhinagar from 7th – 12th February, 2018.
 AIPMA had an active participation with 3 stalls.
 Our stall was inaugurated and graced by PujyaBhaishriRameshbhaiOza in the presence of leaders of Plastic Industry and members of Managing Committee.
 The newly published AIPMA Members Directory 2018 was unveiled in hands of Shri PujyaBhaishriRameshbhaiOza.

-The other two stalls of AIPMA was dedicated to promotion of our Mega Events Plastivision India 2020, Plastivision Arabia 2019 and Plastiworld 2019.
+The other two stalls of AIPMA was dedicated to promotion of our Mega Events Plastivision India 2020 and Plastivision Arabia 2020.
 Excellent response was achieved for all the above events.

 Moreover, other activities of AIPMA such as Job and Career Fair, Seminar & Conferences, Membership, AIPMA Delegations, etc. were aggressively promoted by respective Chairmen with the staff.